raenessia/parseinstagram-master/README.md

 ##Parse-Instagram Part 2
 # Project 3 - *Name of App Here*

-**Name of your app** is a photo sharing app similar to Instagram but using Parse as its backend.
+**Parseinstagram** is a photo sharing app similar to Instagram but using Parse as its backend.

 Time spent: **7** hours spent in total